seickhoff/comics/README.md

 ### Collection Management

-- **Add Comics**: Single entry or bulk add consecutive issues with automatic date increment
+- **Add to Collection**: Single entry or bulk add consecutive issues with automatic date increment
 - **Edit & Delete**: Modify individual comics or batch-edit multiple selections
 - **Smart Search**: Regex-powered filtering with AND/OR logic across all fields
 - **Multi-Column Sorting**: Intelligent sorting that handles titles with "The" prefix